 Alcohol impairs brain function and muscle coordination, reasoning, and thinking—which are crucial to operating a motor vehicle safely.
 Drunk driving causes fatal rear-end crashes when truckers cannot function properly.

 Speeding commonly causes rear-end trucking accidents because of the time it takes trucks to stop.
 Additionally, when a trucker speeds through an intersection, they may be unable to slow down or stop due to the truck’s braking system.
+Conversely, higher speeds mean that a large truck cannot make a sudden stop as quickly as vehicles around it, setting the scene for a rear-end collision.

 Even though federal regulations restrict how long a trucker can drive without taking a break, many drivers break these rules because they have strict deadlines they need to meet.
 Unfortunately, when truckers forgo rest or skip breaks to keep driving, it can result in impaired driving or even cause them to fall asleep behind the wheel, leading to horrifying rear-end crashes.